UMuktesh/Wiki-Django/entries/Citra.md

 # Citra

-Citra is an open source Nintendo 3DS emulator written in C++.
+Citra is an Open Source Nintendo 3DS emulator written in C++.